andrewdavidmackenzie/pigg/README.md

 to build and install.

-NOTE: `cargo` will build it for the machine wher eyou are running it, so if you run it on Mac or Linux, you will get a version of `piggui` with fake hardware backing it, not real Pi GPIO hardware.
+NOTE: `cargo` will build it for the machine where you are running it, so if you run it on Mac or Linux, you will get a version of `piggui` with fake hardware backing it, not real Pi GPIO hardware.

 To be able to interact with real Pi GPIO hardware you have two options:

-* Run `cargo install` on your Pi
+* Run `cargo install --features "gui","pi"` on your Pi
 * Follow the instructions before for Building from Source
     * Directly on your Raspberry Pi.
     * Use `make` to build on your machine for your Pi, but you will need `Docker`/`Podman` and `cross`